 Today, most credit reports don’t include judgments.
 If you have an old judgment before 2017, it may still show up, but you can dispute the information with the credit bureaus.

-Wrapping Up: How to Remove a Judgement from Your Credit Report
+Bottom Line: How to Remove a Judgement from Your Credit Report

 Most judgments won’t make it to your credit report, but you should still handle them right away.
 If you have a judgment on your credit report, it will knock your score down quickly and a lot and make it hard to get future credit.
 The best thing to do is to either repair your credit yourself or hire a reputable credit company.